equivalent/equivalent.github.io/_posts/article/2016-10-04-cors-rails-assets-cdn-heroku.markdown

+---
+layout: article_post
+categories: article
-# Various CORS issues related (not only to) Ruby on Rails
+title:  "Various CORS issues related (not only to) Ruby on Rails"
+disq_id: 32
+description:
+  CORS may be bit tricky (not only) for Ruby on Rails application.
+In this article we will have a look on some problems and solutions I've dealt with.
+redirect_from:
+  - "/blogs/32"
+  - "/blogs/32-various-cors-issues-related-not-only-to-ruby-on-rails"
+---

 I'm writing this article after week full of CORS issues that I've stumbled upon.
 Truth is that topic of CORS is well documented, it's just